bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-Subject identifiers requested by the RC serve only to identify the RO in the context of the AS and MUST NOT be used as communication channels by the RC, as discussed in {{return-subject}}.
+Subject identifiers requested by the RC serve only to identify the RO in the context of the AS and MUST NOT be used as communication channels by the RC, as discussed in {{response-subject}}.
 One method of requesting communication channels and other identity claims are discussed in {{request-oidc-claims}}, but the details are outside the scope of this specification.